emqx/emqx-docs/en_US/durability/durability_introduction.md

 ### Session Persistence Across Cluster

 Each node within an EMQX cluster is assigned a unique site ID, which serves as a stable identifier, independent of the Erlang node name (`emqx@...`).
 Site IDs are persistent, and they are randomly generated at the first startup of the node.
-This stability is crucial for maintaining the integrity of persistent sessions and messages, especially in scenarios where nodes might undergo name modifications or reconfigurations.
+This stability maintains the integrity of persistent sessions and messages, especially in scenarios where nodes might undergo name modifications or reconfigurations.

 By associating persistent sessions and messages with a unique site ID rather than just the node's name, EMQX ensures that these sessions can be reliably managed and recovered, even if the underlying node details change.